A note from Founder and CEO Byron Dumbrill

 Maps As Media Objects

-The story behind the origins of the Tripline concept goes back to May of 2005 - five years ago!
-My girlfriend (now fiance') Vivien and I were planning our first vacation together: an epic 15 day trip to Costa Rica.
+The story behind the origins of the Tripline concept goes back to May of 2005.
+My girlfriend (now wife) Vivien and I were planning our first vacation together: an epic 15 day trip to Costa Rica.
 While we were planning - laptops side-by-side on a table scattered with maps and guidebooks - I became overwhelmed with the complexity of the trip and realized that I needed a visual overview.
 I started downloading map images and drawing lines.
 I can still remember her sideways glances...she thought for sure I was procrastinating or just goofing around.
-But, like any good team, we started working together: she would focus on research and I would add items to the map.
+But, like any good team, we started working together; she would focus on research and I would add items to the map.
 Periodically we'd review the visual plan and make adjustments to simplify.
 Both of us hate covering the same ground twice, so the map was very helpful in identifying inefficiencies.
 After many hours of work, the result was the very first Tripline:

 The Very First Tripline

 I tried to make the map-based plan both fun and useful - two of the core product principles at Tripline.
 You'll notice a silly title, images of activities like SCUBA diving, overuse of the word "whilst" as well as a lot of practical logistics information.
 You'll also notice that the whole plan fits on a single page.
 That meant that we only needed to have one piece of paper readily accessible throughout our journey.
 It ended up being incredibly helpful.